pydata/pydata-sphinx-theme/docs/user_guide/web-components.rst

 Dropdowns
 =========

-Dropdowns should look similar to admonitions, but clickable.
+Dropdowns look similar to admonitions, but they are clickable interactive elements that can be used to hide content.
 See `the Sphinx Design Dropdown documentation <https://sphinx-design.readthedocs.io/en/latest/dropdowns.html>`__ for more information.

 .. admonition:: An admonition for reference.